oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

     * Mozilla Firefox 17

-    * IE9 and above for the web-admin, IE8 and above for the user portal
+    * IE9 and above for the web-admin

+    * IE8 and above for the user portal

 Optional Hardware: